nikhil-vemula/MemeGod/frontend/README.md

 # Frontend

 * We are planning to use react for now.
-Open for suggestions.s
+Open for suggestions.